Protecting industry growth

 Members of the industry are best placed to notice unusual insects or disease symptoms and provide early warning.
 If you do see something suspicious, please take a photo TELL SOMEONE and ensure you GET AN ANSWER of what it might be.
 This could be as simple as your consultant, packhouse liaison or sharing it with NZ Avocado or through the First Detector Facebook page

 The MPI Exotic Pests and Disease Pest Hotline 0800 80 99 66 is also available 24 hours to confidentially report suspected pests.

 Biosecurity New Zealand alongside industry partners are currently responding to detections of single male ...

 Science at work – Protecting Plants

 The International Year of Plant Health 2020 aims to raise awareness of the importance and impacts of plant health on global issues such as hunger, poverty, climate change, and economic development.
 Watch this video from MPI’s Plant Health and Environment Laboratory (PHEL) about how the New Zealand biosecurity system is working to protect plant health.

 Biosecurity protects avocados

 I absolutely love growing such a nutritious, delicious fruit.
 I love New Zealand and I love my family, especially my grandchildren.
-The future of all three of these things is at risk if pests and diseases get into New Zealand."
-Check out our video from Dave Flett, a Bay of Plenty avocado grower, and learn how you can do your bit to keep enjoying and growing avocados.
+The future of all three of these things is at risk if pests and diseases get into New Zealand.
+Check out our video from Dave Flett, a Bay of Plenty avocado grower, and learn how you can do your bit to keep enjoying avocados.